 Economic problems have developed across the United States.
 Very recently, Harrisburg, the capital of Pennsylvania, has missed a bond payment for the second time (WSJ, April 30, 2010).
 Luckily, the bonds were insured by an insurance company which covered the payment on bonds.
 The PRCUA does not claim any ownership to these bonds.

 * The Annual Percentage Yields (APY) are based on our ability to lower our total expenses and still maintain a strong solvency ratio.
 The current APY may change with market conditions.
 Therefore, it could go higher or lower at any time.

-*** Important Availability Notice: PRCUA is duly licensed in the United States of America in the states of Arkansas, California, Connecticut, Delaware, Florida, Illinois, Indiana, Kansas, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Nebraska, New Hampshire, New Jersey, New York, Ohio, Pennsylvania, Rhode Island, Texas, Vermont, West Virginia, and Wisconsin.
+*** Important Availability Notice: PRCUA is duly licensed in the United States of America in the states of Arizona, Arkansas, California, Connecticut, Delaware, Florida, Georgia, Illinois, Indiana, Kansas, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Nebraska, New Hampshire, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Rhode Island, Texas, Vermont, West Virginia, and Wisconsin.
 Annuity purchase is subject to PRCUA underwriting approval.

 The annuity applications are in provided Adobe® Acrobat® format.
 If you need the free Adobe® Acrobat® Reader™, you can download it by clicking on the Get Acrobat® Reader™ link.